‘No tomorrow’: Fury says Joshua car crash motivated his boxing return

-Anthony Joshua’s Nigeria car crash motivated me to return: Tyson Fury
+Tyson Fury says Anthony Joshua’s car crash motivated his boxing return

-The accident that caused two deaths was ‘the biggest turning point’ in Fury’s decision to return to the ring.
+Joshua accident in Nigeria that caused two deaths was ‘biggest turning point’ in Fury’s decision to return to the ring.

 British boxer Tyson Fury says Anthony Joshua’s car accident in Nigeria that caused two deaths was a “turning point” for him in his decision to return to the ring.